The Palm Beaches of Florida: Points of Interest From A to Z

 West Palm Beach’s venue for world-class entertainment and culture is the impressive Kravis Center for the Performing Arts.
 From off-broadway shows to concerts, ballet to opera, the Kravis Center’s calendar to their three venues (Dreyfoos Hall, Rinker Playhouse, and Gosman Amphitheatre are all nestled in one huge building) offers dazzling performances and top-rated acts.

-Kids won’t want to miss Shopkins and Paw Patrol Live! this season (2018) while adults will appreciate Book of Mormon and Finding Neverland.
+Kids won’t want to miss Disney’s The Lion King and School of Rock this season (2019) while adults will appreciate Waitress and Kinky Boots.

 L: Loggerhead Marinelife Center